Divorce is a hard learning curve.

 You cannot count on the other person changing to please you or make things easier.
 If you both agree to therapy, you can move the needle a bit.
 But if one of you is having major emotional issues, no amount of goodwill, good behavior, or good intentions will fix things.
 If you are waiting for the other person to change, you are in trouble.

-Lesson 3: Rage and abusive behavior is never okay.
+Lesson 3: Rage and abusive behavior are never okay.

 It took me three tries to end my first marriage, mostly because I didn’t want to be the person who gave up.
 But when anger becomes abusive, there is very little left to work on.
 Therapy was helpful, but you can’t go to therapy for the rest of your life.
 When the therapy ended so did the positive behavior modifications.
 Ouch.